lurk101/pshell/README.md

 About the compiler, briefly…

-- Data types: integer, float and char.
+- Data types: integer, float, char and pointer.
 - Aggregate types: single dimension array, struct and union.
-- Flow: for, while, if then else, break, continue.
+- Flow control: for, while, if then else, break, continue goto.
 - Memory, math and SDK functions. ([list of implemented functions])

 Building from source.

+Edit the root folder CMakeLists.tx file to pick a console device, then:

 ```
 # NOTE: Requires sdk 1.3 or later